Travel guide

 Activating it by carrier (Movistar, Vodafone, Orange, Digi)

 The setting on your phone is only half the battle: your carrier must have roaming enabled on your line.
-For travel within the EU, it's almost always activated by default.
+For trips within the EU, it's almost always activated by default.
 For destinations outside the EU, sometimes you have to request it or accept conditions, and prices without a bundle can be very high.

 Digi Included in plan Activation upon request Customer area / call